eashwar/nyasynth/README.md

 cargo xtask bundle nyasynth --release
 ```

 This will create a `nyasynth.vst3` bundle in `/target/bundled/`.
-Install this into any vst of your choice.
+Install this into any daw of your choice.

 You can also create a standalone binary by running the following command: